 Thousands of people do so, every day.

-Some realize what they are doing, but an escalating number are being duped by degree mills that operate sophisticated Internet fraud schemes promising consumers they can get a degree fast online.
+Some realize what they are doing, but an escalating number are being duped by degree mills that operate sophisticated online schemes promising consumers they can get a degree fast online.
 These phony colleges, aptly named diploma mills, thrive on the sale of fake diplomas.

 Diploma mills, also known as degree mills, are colleges that sell fake educational credentials or diplomas.
 Degree mills have experienced a surge in the last decade.
 These education scams prey on consumer ignorance about terms like “accreditation” and “licensing.”